 Pathology residents gain hands-on experience during rotations in diagnostic surgical and autopsy pathology and laboratory medicine.
 These rotations are complemented by comprehensive didactic and translational research training.
 We encourage residents who participate in investigative projects to present results at scientific meetings.
-Our residents also have opportunities to student teach.
+Our residents also have opportunities to teach peers and medical students.
 As residents progress in training, graduated responsibility is increased until they reach the junior attending level.

-With a mentorship program, a wellness curriculum, and a supportive work environment, our residents excel in their busy residency training while achieving a sustainable work–life balance.
+With a mentorship program, a wellness curriculum, and a supportive work environment, our residents excel in their busy residency training while maintaining a sustainable work–life balance.

 Pathology Residency Mission

-Our mission is to provide residents with comprehensive and diverse clinical, laboratory, and research opportunities through didactics and service work, preparing them to function independently as diagnosticians, laboratory directors, and leaders in the field of pathology.
+Our mission is to educate and train residents through comprehensive and diverse clinical, laboratory, and research opportunities, didactics and service work, preparing them to function independently as diagnosticians, laboratory directors, and leaders in the field of pathology.

 We aim to provide the following: